isomerpages/moe-angmokiosec/_amksian-experience/Applied Learning Programme.md

 <br>
 Our programme also offers a wide range of learning journeys and enrichment opportunities to broaden students’ perspectives and provide them with exposure to related fields.
 These include visits to research institutions and sustainable businesses.
 Students will interact with experts, participate in workshops and engage in collaborative projects.
 Students will also get the chance to participate in Applied Learning Modules (ApLM@Poly).
 These experiences will not only deepen their understanding but also inspire them to pursue further studies or careers in related fields.<br>
 <br>
 We hope to provide a holistic educational experience by integrating various disciplines, enabling students to see the interconnectedness of environmental sustainability and STEM.
 Students will gain hands-on experience and be equipped with practical skills to address environmental challenges.
 Through the programme, students can foster a deeper understanding on environmental issues, and be empowered to become environmentally conscious individuals.
-Our programme offers students a unique opportunity to explore the crucial intersection of environmental conservation and STEM disciplines and inspire students to make a positive impact on the environment.
+Our programme offers students a unique opportunity to explore the crucial intersection of environmental conservation and STEM disciplines and inspire students to make a positive impact on the environment. <br><br>

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQ1BDxAAyFryKv4EL1Dsjt5JVPXa3R4cKncdjFsjGv5Bt_H6FmgUxfaUWwGLpBOuEkSsvaYSuZFxQyg/embed?start=false&amp;loop=false&amp;delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true"></iframe>